 The hints are enabled by default.
 To hide them, go to Show parameter names hints checkbox.and clear the

 You can assign a shortcut to quickly toggle the hints on and off.
 Go to hints, and add a shortcut for the Toggle parameter name hints action:, search for

 Configure parameter hints

 To hide parameter hints for particular cases, configure the list of exceptions.

-Add methods for which you don't want to see the hints to the Blacklist section.
+Add methods for which you don't want to see the hints.